Freekeh: History

+In his 1865 book The Land of Israel: A Journal of Travels in Palestine, British clergyman and scholar Henry Baker Tristram documented the preparation of freekeh near the Sea of Galilee:Many fires were lighted on the shingle by the shores of the lake … A few sheaves of wheat had been brought down from the fields above; these were tossed on the fire, and as soon as the straw was consumed, the charred heads were dexterously swept from the embers onto a cloak spread on the ground.
+The women of the party then beat the ears and tossed them into the air until they were thoroughly winnowed, when the wheat was eaten without further preparation ... the green ears had become half-charred by the roasting, and there was a pleasant mingling of milky wheat and a fresh crust flavour, as we chewed the parched corn.
+We were delighted to have seen the preparation, and to have partaken parched corn, so often mentioned in the Old Testament Scriptures.

 Culinary

 In Egypt, freekeh is served as ḥamām bi’l-ferīk (pigeon stuffed with green wheat).
 Freekeh is also prepared in Egypt with onion and tomato, and sometimes with chicken.
 Shūrbat farīk bi’l-mukh is a freekeh and bone marrow soup from Tunisia.
-Freeket lahma, a green wheat pilaf dish with roasted lamb, spring peas, and pine nuts, comes from Jordan, and shūrba al-farīk is a Palestinian soup with green wheat and chicken.
+Freeket lahma, a green wheat pilaf dish with roasted lamb, spring peas, and pine nuts, comes from Jordan, and shūrba al-farīk is a soup with green wheat and chicken.

 In Syria, freekeh usually is prepared with lamb, onion, butter, almonds, black pepper, cinnamon, cumin, and salt.

-In Tunisia and Algeria, freekeh is usually prepared as a main ingredient in a tomato-based soup called chorba't frik, which is considered a traditional national dish.
+In Tunisia and Algeria, freekeh is usually prepared as a main ingredient in a tomato-based soup called Chorba frik and is considered a traditional food.

 In Turkey, freekeh is known as firik, and a pilaf dish based on freekeh, called firik pilavı, is found in traditional Southern Anatolian cuisine.
 It may be combined with bulgur; legumes such as chickpeas and various herbs and spices, and sometimes meat, may be added.
 With the influx of millions of Syrian refugees since 2011, firik is available in markets all over Turkey.

-In Palestine, a variety of freekeh pilaf is made with lamb, onion, olive oil, raisins, dried cherry plums, almonds, pine nuts, black pepper, cinnamon, cumin, and salt. as well as in a soup along with chickpeas and meat (beef or chicken).
+In Palestine (region), a variety of freekeh pilaf is made with lamb, onion, olive oil, raisins, dried cherry plums, almonds, pine nuts, black pepper, cinnamon, cumin, and salt.
+Freekeh is also served in a soup along with chickpeas and meat (beef or chicken).
+In the Galilee region, freekeh and other wheats are a staple, especially among Druze and Bedouins, as opposed to rice.